smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 When you use [getSelectedDataAsync](http://msdn.microsoft.com/en-us/library/fp142294.aspx) to retrieve the Office Open XML for a selection of content (or when you save the document in Word XML Document format), what you're getting is not just the markup that describes your selected content; it's an entire document with many options and settings that you almost certainly don't need.
 In fact, if you use that method from a document that contains a task pane add-in, the markup you get even includes your task pane.

-Even a simple Word document package includes parts for document properties, styles, theme (formatting settings), web settings, fonts, and then someâ€”in addition to parts for the actual content.
+Even a simple Word document package includes parts for document properties, styles, theme (formatting settings), web settings, fonts, and then some, in addition to parts for the actual content.

 For example, say that you want to insert just a paragraph of text with direct formatting, as shown earlier in Figure 1.
 When you grab the Office Open XML for the formatted text using  **getSelectedDataAsync**, you see a large amount of markup.
 That markup includes a package element that represents an entire document, which contains several parts (commonly referred to as document parts or, in the Office Open XML, as package parts), as you see listed in Figure 13.
 Each part represents a separate file within the package.